top of page

 My Journey

 In 2006, my family lost our home to foreclosure.
 I was just 14 years old.
-My parents tried everything to keep up, but like so many others, they fell behind—and before we knew it, we had to leave the only home we’d ever known.
+My parents tried everything to keep up, but like so many families during that time, they eventually fell behind.
+Before we knew it, we had to leave the only home we’d ever known.

 Handshake icon representing short sale support